quanted/esat/paper/paper.md

 transparency.
 The EPA's PMF5, released in 2014, provides a widely-used source apportionment modeling and analysis workflow but is no longer supported and relies on the proprietary Multilinear Engine v2 (ME2) that lacks documentation.

-The Python API and CLI of `ESAT` provides an object-oriented interface that can completely recreate the PMF5 workflow.
+The Python API and CLI of `ESAT` provides an object-oriented interface that can recreates the PMF5 workflow.
-The matrix factorization algorithms in `ESAT` have been written in Rust for runtime optimization of the core math functionality. `ESAT` provides a highly flexible API and CLI that can create source apportionment workflows like those found in PMF5, but can also be used to create new workflows that allow for novel research applications.
+The matrix factorization algorithms in `ESAT` have been written in Rust for runtime optimization of the core math functionality. `ESAT` provides a highly flexible API and CLI that can create source apportionment workflows like in PMF5, but can also be used to create new workflows that allow for novel research applications.
-`ESAT` was developed for environmental research, though it's not limited to that domain, as matrix factorization is used in many different fields; `ESAT` places no restriction on the types of input datasets.
+`ESAT` was developed for environmental research, though it's not limited to that domain, as matrix factorization is used in many different fields.

 ## Algorithms
 Source apportionment algorithms use a loss function to quantify the difference between the input data matrix (V) and the product of a factor contribution matrix (W) and a factor profile matrix (H), weighted by an uncertainty matrix (U) [@Paatero:1994].
-The goal is to find factor matrices that best reproduce the measured matrix, while constraining all, or most of, the factor elements to be non-negative.
-The solution, product of the output W and H matrices, can be used to calculate the residuals and overall loss of the model. `ESAT` has two NMF algorithms for updating the profile and contribution matrices of the solution: least-squares NMF (LS-NMF) [@Wang:2006] and weighted-semi NMF (WS-NMF) [@Ding:2008] [@DeMelo:2012].
+The goal is to find factor matrices that best reproduce the input matrix, while constraining all, or most of, the factor elements to be non-negative.
+The solution, W and H, can be used to calculate the residuals and overall model loss. `ESAT` has two NMF algorithms for updating the profile and contribution matrices: least-squares NMF (LS-NMF) [@Wang:2006] and weighted-semi NMF (WS-NMF)
+[@Ding:2008] [@DeMelo:2012].

 The loss function used in `ESAT`, and PMF5, is a variation of squared-error loss, where data uncertainty is taken into